nichol7s/timelines-site/pages/index.md

 Please read the Aerosols Frequently Asked Questions (FAQ) here: [tinyurl.com/FAQ-aerosols](https://tinyurl.com/FAQ-aerosols).
 This is actively maintained by a bunch of Profs and Drs.

+Sometimes social media blocks use of well know redirector technologies like TinyURL, so we have our own to the same document: [its-airborne.org/FAQ](https://its-airborne.org/FAQ) (4 chars shorter).

 #### Change.org campaign: "COVID is airborne"

 [@COVIDisAirborne](https://twitter.com/covidisairborne) is running a change.org campaign to get recognition for this fact: [bit.ly/COVIDisAirborne](https://bit.ly/COVIDisAirborne):